 Get all your channels working together - Connect all your sales channels together and keep all your data in sync.
 Aside from saving you from having to reconcile your records and re-enter your data, having a tightly integrated system enables your sales channels to work together, so you can provide services like curbside pickup, local store fulfillment, and same-day delivery.

 Run a leaner retail business - Cut unnecessary spending and focus your resources on revenue-driving activities.
 Are there programs you’re paying for but no longer using?
 Talk to your team about the need to cut costs, they may be able to provide helpful insights.

 Strengthen your customer relationships - Stay on top of customer communications by regularly touching base with shoppers.
 This is a great way to stay top-of-mind.
-Depending on your customer base, utilise various communication channels, including phone, email, SMS and social media.
+Depending on your customer base, utilize various communication channels, including phone, email, SMS, and social media.